 We believe that financial literacy paired with expert advice enables you to make good decisions about your money.
 To help you achieve this we have over 140 branches throughout South Africa as well as centres of service in Namibia, Botswana, Kenya, Ghana, Lesotho, and Swaziland.

 Metropolitan was established in a small office in Paarl, Western Cape, in 1897, when a syndicate was formed that was aimed at providing finance to those who could not afford to buy their own homes.
 The company was registered as the African Homes Trust.

 Since then, Metropolitan has grown through a combination of organic growth, mergers with other companies and acquisitions to become what it is today.

-Metropolitan is a division of JSE listed MMI Group Limited.
+Metropolitan is a part of MMI Group Ltd, a wholly owned subsidiary of JSE listed company MMI Holdings Limited.
 Momentum and Metropolitan merged in December 2010, to form MMI Holdings.
 The merger has positioned MMI Holdings as the third largest life insurer in South Africa.

 At Metropolitan, we are committed to “roll up our sleeves” and work together to find a way to make a difference in the lives of those who need it most.
 These are some of the initiatives we are involved in as part of the broader MMI foundation:

 Since 2017, we have partnered with African Unity Foundation (AUF) to offer financial literacy training in rural communities in the Eastern Cape.
 The literacy training allows us to extend our reach to rural communities where financial management skills are necessary.

 We recognise that the future of our country, our economy, and our business lies in the hands of the youth.
-Our strategic objective is to provide young people with financial wellness tools for their future.
+Our strategic objective is to provide young people with tools and skills to help them achieve their future financial life goals.
 Our vision is to see financial education at school level to empower the youth with healthy financial habits while building positive attitudes towards money.